Frequently Asked Questions:

 See the CRA website for more information.

-The above advice was prepared by Professor Joelle Pineau, undergraduate academic adviser, Computer Science.
+The above advice was prepared by Professor Joelle Pineau, undergraduate academic advisor, Computer Science.

 East Asian Studies